Taha Hashim dissects Australia’s batting options included and excluded from the Test squad for the two-Test series against Sri Lanka.

 Two Tests in the subcontinent were to prove his downfall, his four innings returning just 34 runs before he was discarded for the final Test.
 And yet, this was a tour which saw just five 50-plus scores from the Australian batting unit.

 Two Tests against South Africa have been his only appearances since, and in this year’s Sheffield Shield he averages close to 50, with four half-centuries to his name.
 He should have been pencilled in for the India series.
 In Australian conditions, Burns makes runs.

-When Matthew Wade displaced Peter Nevill as Australia’s wicketkeeper after the second Test against South Africa in 2016, Steve Smith revealed that Nevill lacked a “presence” out in the middle.
-In regards to the selection of Wade, Smith praised the then Victorian’s ability to provide “good energy”.
-A blind eye was turned to Nevill’s fighting 153-ball 60 in the first Test, with words placed higher than actions.
+After Matthew Wade displaced Peter Nevill as Australia’s wicketkeeper after the second Test against South Africa in 2016, Steve Smith explained the following year that Nevill lacked a vocal presence out in the middle*.
+In regards to Wade, Smith praised the wicketkeeper’s ability to provide “good energy”.
+A blind eye was obviously turned to Nevill’s fighting 153-ball 60 in the first Test, with words placed higher than actions.
 The New South Wales gloveman has not featured for Australia since.

 It does appear that Australia’s selection panel are in recognition of their errors – the selection of Burns is accompanied by that of his Queensland teammate Matthew Renshaw, who has shown in both international and county cricket what a fine player he is.
 Renshaw’s 513 runs at 51.30 for Somerset last summer, including three centuries, are numbers that cannot be ignored when Australia tour England later this year.